Prospective Applicants - General

 The application fee is $200.
 Application fee waivers are available to all U.S. Military Personnel (active duty and veterans) and UCLA Staff.
 Please email Christina Marentes prior to submission.

-Please send official transcripts to UCLA Anderson School of Management:
+Please send official documents - transcripts, diploma certificates, and degree certificates to UCLA Anderson School of Management:

 All applicants are required to submit official records from each academic institution attended after secondary/high school.
-Transcripts from exchange programs and/or other courses are not required, as long as the grades appear on the transcript from the school that awarded your degree.
-International applicants must provide additional materials.
-View the international applicant guidelines here.
+Transcripts from exchange programs and/or other courses are not required if the grades appear on the transcript from the school that awarded your degree.

 Have sealed official transcripts sent to: